 In the power of power chords lesson, I explain how the power chord can come very handy since it doesn’t have the “third” note of the key it’s being played in.

 Another thing you should consider is adding major and minor guitar triads to your riffs.

 The following example shows you the notes for the C major and F major triads on music notation, and where you should play them on guitar in the tab section.

-As you can see, the chord shape formed by the guitar triad that starts on the low E string and the one that starts on the A string are the same.
+As you can see, the chord shape formed by the guitar triad that starts on the low E string and the one that starts on the A string is the same.

-For the purposes of the lesson we’ll stick to the guitar triads that have the root note on these strings since they are the ones you will be using most in riffs.
+For the purposes of the lesson, we’ll stick to the major and minor triads that have the root note on these strings since they are the ones you will be using most in riffs.
 If you had to form triads from the D and the G string, the patterns would be different.

 What makes the above guitar triads different from power chords, is the second note in each bar in the example above, which is the third note in the key of C major and F major respectively.

 What makes the minor triad pattern different from that of the major is that the third note is played a fret lower.
 In music theory terms it is called flattening the note since a flat tells you that you should play the note before the one notated.

 The following are the guitar triads for C and F minor.

 In the C minor triad, the note E is replaced with the note E flat while in the F minor triad, the note A is replaced with the note A flat.

 You may notice that this note has changed the sound of the chord and that while the major triads sound happy and bright, the minor triads sound sadder.

 How to use guitar triads to add flavor to your power chord riffs